Huelife/mangaupdates_checker/README.md

 # mangaupdates_checker
-Pinging mangaupdates for new manga chapters
+Pinging mangaupdates.com for new manga chapters